luiscardenas97/CSE_212/3-trees.md

 <br>

-The second tree structure type we will introduce is the **binary search tree (BST)**.
+The second type of tree structure we will introduce is the **binary search tree (BST)**.
 This one has more restrictions than the one introduced previously.
 In a BST type of structure, data that is smaller than the parent node, starting at the root, is stored as a subtree in the left side, and data that is larger is stored as a subtree in the right side.
 Whenever we have data that is repeated, it can be added either to the right or left.
 BSTs are very efficient when it comes to searching for data because of its O(log n) performance.
 A O(log n) is a big O notation assigned to programs or data structures that have the performance of a base 2 logarithmic function.
 In other words, algorithms that are able to reduce the number of operations required to perform to the half each iteration.
 This is a property that allows the users to reduce the job by 50% at each level whene trying to find an empty spot to add data in a BST.
 The Figure 6 and 7 show a BST and its typical operation.

 <br>